People prefer to stay away from investing due to one of the following reasons;

 “Be Fearful When Others Are Greedy and Greedy When Others Are Fearful” - Warren Buffett

 A market correction is when stock prices slightly drop from the peak.
 It happens when stock prices rise higher and quicker than they should have risen.
-When prices fall in such manner, it corrects the market position and helps the bull market sustain for a longer period.
+When prices fall in such a manner, it corrects the market position and helps the bull market sustain for a longer period.

 The major difference between a market correction and a bear market is the extent to which prices fall.
 A correction is when the share prices in a market have dropped around 10% and stabilize.
 Market corrections usually last between 3 - 90 days.